Skip Navigation

 The Affordable Housing Program offers FHLB Dallas members the opportunity to support the development of affordable housing in their communities – while raising their profile in the community, generating new business opportunities and addressing their CRA requirements.

-For organizations involved in creating affordable housing, AHP is an invaluable resource, offering direct grant of up to $2 million per project.
+For organizations involved in creating affordable housing, AHP is an invaluable resource, offering direct grant of up to $1,750,000 per project.
 The grant is interest free, and if a project remains in compliance with program requirements for specified terms, all funds are forgiven – reducing the amount of debt and other funding needed to complete a project.
 NOTE: FHLB Dallas does not provide grants directly to project sponsors or to consumers.
 Project sponsors must work with an FHLB Dallas member financial institution to submit an application for funding.

 Use the link below to locate an FHLB Dallas member institution in your area.